rust-lang/surveys/surveys/2021-annual-survey/questions.md

 - [Other options]

-### Have you tried but failed to complete any of the following?
+### Have you completed or tried to complete any of the following?

 - GH issue (Rust)
 - GH PR (Rust)